dvanic/blogdown/content/posts/2021-04-09-redcap-api-crossplatform.md

   - REDCap
 ---

-Like many other educational and research institutions, the University of Sydney (where I work) supports the use of REDCap as a survey platform.
+Like many other educational and research institutions, the University of Sydney (where I currently work) supports the use of REDCap as a survey platform.
 I also use it, in part because one of the most attractive features of the REDCap API over other survey tools like Qualtrics, Google Forms and SurveyMonkey is the fact that the API playground supports GUI-style selection of what you want, with REDCap providing template code in a wide variety of languages.

 ![What to export](../../images/2104_what2exportREDCap.png)